 • Improve tone of voice and visual language

-Quantitative semiotics is going to be BIG.
+Quantitative semiotics is BIG.
 Having seen the results that it has produced so far, it’s a valuable part of the research toolbox.
-If you’d like to find out more about quantitative semiotics or even have a workshop on the basics of semiotics in both its forms, contact us now.
+You can watch a video presentation on Quantitative Semiotics here.
+Alternatively...